Trusted WordPress tutorials, when you need them most.

 The Comment Moderation Role plugin allows you to quickly and easily give a comment moderator role to specific users.

 This plugin creates a new WPB Comment Moderator role that allows users to approve, decline, or edit comments on any post without giving them access to other parts of the WordPress dashboard.
+This leaves you free to focus on what really matters: getting more comments on your blog posts.

 The first thing you need to do is install and activate the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.